Wizcorp/safe-timers/ReadMe.md

 }, 5000, 'Hello world');
 ```

-**Timer setTimeoutAt(Function callback, number timestamp, mixed arg1, mixed arg2, ...)**
+**Timeout setTimeoutAt(Function callback, number timestamp, mixed arg1, mixed arg2, ...)**

-Calls `callback` when our clock reaches the given `timestamp` (in milliseconds).
-All arguments passed after the
-`interval` will be passed to the callback once it gets invoked.
-Returns a `Timer` instance.
+- Creates and returns a `Timeout` instance that will call `callback` when our clock reaches the given `timestamp` (in milliseconds).
+All arguments passed after the `interval` will be passed to the callback once it gets invoked.

 ```js
 const setTimeoutAt = require('safe-timers').setTimeoutAt;